mathieu-clement/cs686-big-data-p3-d1/README.md

     averages.append(totals[i].value / counts[i].value)
 ```

 Simple enough, right?
 Well... after working for 58 min, Spark stopped and barked at me, because my code contained a bug.
-The problem is that unlike Java in Python `datetime.month` returns 1-12 but arrays are 0-indexed.
+The problem is that unlike Java in Python `datetime.month` returns 1-12 but arrays are 0-indexed, also I forgot that `range(1,12)` produces 1, 2, ...
+9, 10.
+The nice thing about this of course being that the program crashes only when processing December data, i.e. the last 8 % of the dataset.
+Genius!
 But that's not the most important lesson here.
 That would be: test the code on the mini dataset first!
 Also, this "query" seems painfully slow.
 That's weird...